 - Select the monitoring metrics that you want to view.

-The following table shows the metrics that are monitored for SLB instances.
+The following table lists the monitoring metrics of SLB instances.

-- Inbound Traffic: the traffic sent from an external network to the SLB instance
+- Inbound Traffic: the amount of traffic consumed to access an SLB instance from the Internet.

 - Outbound Traffic: the amount of traffic consumed by an SLB instance to access the Internet.

-- RX Packets Count: the number of request packets received per second
+- Inbound Packets: the number of request packets received per second.

-- TX Packets Count: the number of response packets sent per second
+- Outbound Packets: the number of response packets sent per second.

 - Active Connections Count: the number of TCP connections that are in the ESTABLISHED state.
-If persistent connections are used, a connection can transfer multiple file requests at one time.
+If persistent connections are used, a connection may transfer multiple file requests simultaneously.

-netstat -ancommand to view the connections for both Windows and Linux servers.
+netstat -ancommand to view the connections for both Windows and Linux instances.

-- Max Concurrent Connections Count: the total number of TCP connections.
+- Maximum Concurrent Connections Count: the total number of TCP connections.

-Average Connection Requests Average Connection Requests Count: the average number of new TCP connections established between clients and the SLB instance in a statistical period Dropped Traffic
+New Connections The average number of new TCP connections established between clients and SLB instances in a statistical period.
+Dropped Traffic

-- Dropped RX Packets: the number of inbound packets dropped per second
+- Dropped Inbound Packets: the number of inbound packets dropped per second.

-- Dropped TX Packets: the number of outbound packets dropped per second
+- Dropped Outbound Packets: the number of outbound packets dropped per second.

-Dropped Connections Dropped Connections Count: the number of TCP connections dropped per second The following metrics are specific to layer-7 listeners.
-Layer-7 Protocol QPS The number of HTTP/HTTPS requests that can be handled per second Response Time (Listener) The average response time of the SLB instance HTTP Status Code 2xx/3xx/4xx/5xx/Others (Listener) The number of HTTP response codes generated by listeners Response Code 4xx/5xx (Server) The number of HTTP response codes generated by backend servers Response Time (Server) The average response time of backend servers
+Dropped Connections The number of connections dropped per second.
+Metrics specific to Layer 7 (HTTP or HTTPS) listeners Layer-7 QPS The number of HTTP or HTTPS requests that can be processed per second.
+Response Time (Listener) The average response time of an SLB instance.
+HTTP Status Code 2XX/3XX/4XX/5XX/Other HTTP Status Codes (Listener) The number of HTTP response codes returned by listeners.
+HTTP Status Code 4XX/5XX (Server) The number of HTTP response codes returned by backend servers.
+Response Time (Server) The average response time of backend servers.